Taxila: Notable students and teachers

 Taxila had great influence on Hindu culture and the Sanskrit language.
 It is perhaps best known for its association with Chanakya, also known as Kautilya, the strategist who guided Chandragupta Maurya and assisted in the founding of the Mauryan empire.
-Chanakya's Arthashastra (The knowledge of Economics) is said to have been composed in Taxila.
 The Ayurvedic healer Charaka also studied at Taxila.
 He also started teaching at Taxila in the later period.
 Pāṇini, the grammarian who codified the rules that would define Classical Sanskrit, has also been part of the community at Taxila.

-The institution is significant in Buddhist tradition since it is believed that the Mahāyāna branch of Buddhism took shape there.
 Jīvaka, the court physician of the Magadha emperor Bimbisara who once cured the Buddha, and the Buddhism-supporting ruler of Kosala, Prasenajit, are some important personalities mentioned in Pali texts who studied at Taxila.

 No external authorities like kings or local leaders subjected the scholastic activities at Taxila to their control.
 Each teacher formed his own institution, enjoying complete autonomy in work, teaching as many students as he liked and teaching subjects he liked without conforming to any centralised syllabus.
 Study terminated when the teacher was satisfied with the student's level of achievement.
 In general, specialisation in a subject took around eight years, though this could be lengthened or shortened in accordance with the intellectual abilities and dedication of the student in question.
 In most cases the "schools" were located within the teachers' private houses, and at times students were advised to quit their studies if they were unable to fit into the social, intellectual and moral atmosphere there.